GIPO: Gaussian Importance Sampling Policy Optimization

 \paragraph{Smoothness.} Unlike the piecewise-defined PPO surrogate, which has non-differentiable points at the clipping boundaries, GIPO's weight $\omega$ is smooth for all $\rho > 0$.
 This removes the discontinuous switching behavior where a small perturbation in $\rho_t$ could abruptly toggle a sample's contribution between zero and non-zero.
 Smoothness improves optimization stability and facilitates more effective utilization of samples that lie just outside the trust region, allowing them to contribute with dampened but non-zero gradients rather than being discarded entirely.

 \paragraph{Bias--Variance Interpolation.} The scale $\sigma$ interpolates smoothly between on-policy and off-policy regimes, governing an explicit bias--variance trade-off.
-As $\sigma \to 0$, the Gaussian weight collapses to a spike at $\rho=1$, so only samples with $\rho_t \approx 1$ contribute; the update reduces to a purely on-policy gradient with low variance but high bias, as it effectively ignores the distribution shift inherent in off-policy data.
+As $\sigma \to 0$, the Gaussian weight collapses to a spike at $\rho=1$, so only samples with $\rho_t \approx 1$ contribute; the estimator degenerates toward using only near-on-policy samples, yielding a highly conservative but biased update, as it effectively ignores the distribution shift inherent in off-policy data.
 Conversely, as $\sigma \to \infty$, $\omega(\bar{\rho}_t;\sigma) \to 1$, and the objective asymptotically recovers the standard importance-sampling policy gradient, yielding an unbiased estimator for off-policy data but suffering from high (often unbounded) variance.